$r$ICE-closed subcategories induced by the morphism category of projective modules: Introduction

-On the other hand, there are several classes of subcategories of the category of finitely generated modules that play a significant role in the representation theory of finite-dimensional algebras.
-Among them, torsion classes and torsion-free classes have been central, with their connection to the tilting theory.
-Furthermore, there exist numerous elegant bijections that correlate equivalent classes of subcategories with some nice properties and isomorphism classes of well-structured modules (see \cite{IT} and reference therein).
-For example, Adachi, Iyama, and Reiten in \cite{AIR} showed that there is a bijection between the set of functorially finite torsion classes in the category of finitely generated modules over finite-dimensional algebras and the set of isomorphism classes of basic support $\tau$-tilting modules.
+On the other hand, certain subcategories of finitely generated modules also play an important role in representation theory.
+In particular, torsion classes and torsion-free classes are closely related to tilting theory.
+Moreover, there are several bijections between classes of subcategories and well-structured modules (see \cite{IT} and references therein).
+For example, Adachi, Iyama, and Reiten \cite{AIR} established a bijection between functorially finite torsion classes and isomorphism classes of basic support $\tau$-tilting modules.

+ICE-closed subcategories, that is, subcategories closed under images, cokernels, and extensions, were introduced by Enomoto in \cite{En} as a common generalization of torsion classes and wide subcategories.
+In \cite{En}, for a Dynkin quiver $Q$, a bijection between ICE-closed subcategories of $\mathrm{mod}\,kQ$ and rigid $kQ$-modules was established, extending earlier bijections by Adachi, Iyama, and Reiten, and by Ingalls and Thomas \cite{IT}.

+Later, Enomoto and Sakai generalized this result in two directions.
+First, in \cite{ES2}, they introduced twin rigid modules to study IE-closed subcategories, namely subcategories closed under images and extensions.
+In the hereditary case, they obtained a bijection between functorially finite IE-closed subcategories and isomorphism classes of twin rigid modules.

+Second, in \cite{ES}, they considered ICE-closed subcategories that are functorially finite torsion classes in functorially finite wide subcategories, called \emph{doubly functorially finite}.
+Over an Artin algebra, they established a bijection between such subcategories and isomorphism classes of basic wide $\tau$-tilting modules, where a wide $\tau$-tilting module means a $\tau_{\mathcal W}$-tilting module in a functorially finite wide subcategory $\mathcal W$ (see \cite[Definition 4.11]{ES}).

-In this paper, we will study certain well-defined objects and subcategories within the framework of $\CP(\La)$ and will present a series of bijections that exist between particular classes of objects and corresponding classes of subcategories.
-Subsequently, we revert these results to $\mmod \La$.
-In this manner, we not only present novel results within the context of $\mmod \La$, but we also demonstrate that several significant established results in $\mmod \La$ are derived from $\CP(\La)$.
+In this paper, we study certain objects and subcategories in $\CP(\La)$ and establish a series of bijections between them.
+We then transfer these results to $\mmod \La$.
+In this way, we obtain new results for $\mmod \La$ and show that several known results can be derived from $\CP(\La)$.
+In particular, this leads to the notion of rICE-closed subcategories in module categories.